-We have audited the accompanying financial statements of Citizens of the World Charter School - Kansas City (a nonprofit organization), which comprise the statement of financial position as of June 30, 2023, and the related statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Citizens of the World Charter School - Kansas City (a nonprofit organization), which comprise the statement of financial position as of June 30, 2024, and the related statement of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Citizens of the World Charter School - Kansas City as of June 30, 2023, and the changes in net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Citizens of the World Charter School - Kansas City as of June 30, 2024, and the changes in net assets, cash flows, and statement of functional expenses for the year then ended in accordance with accounting principles generally accepted in the United States of America.